telecombcn-dl/2018-dlai-team8/docs/polgrad.md

 ## Deterministic vs Stochastic

-Depending on how the policy is defined classify agents as:
+Depending on how the policy is defined, classify agents as:
 * Deterministic: Outputs the action the agent will execute for a given state.
-Value-based agents such as DQN are exmples of deterministic agents.
+Value-based agents such as DQN are examples of deterministic agents.

 * Stochastic: Outputs a probability distribution over actions.
 The action executed is sampled from this distribution

 ## Policy definition:
-We wont our policy to learn the probability distribution for a given state, this will be achieved using a fully connected neural network
+We want our policy to learn the probability distribution for a given state, this will be achieved using a fully connected neural network

 What to learn?
 ![Octocat](assets/images/stochastic.png)